 Get registered and verified as a Minority or Woman-Owned Business (MWOB).
 UA encourages businesses take the following steps to allow for proper verification and identification as a MWOB.
 UA also encourages more in-state MWOB participation in competitive bid solicitations and contract opportunities at the UA:

 UA Vendor Registration - Register as a supplier/vendor allows you to do business with the UA.
 Supplier must have a confirmed (or intended) business relationship with UA to be invited by UA to register through PaymentWorks.
 Reach out to your UA contact to get started.

 State Vendor Registration - Register through the state of Arkansas Office of State Procurement (OSP) to receive an AASIS vendor ID#.

 AEDC Registration/Submission - Submit your business to the Arkansas Economic Development Commission (AEDC) online searchable directory.

 Certify your business through AEDC to confirm minority status (optional, but requires AASIS ID).

 These steps are necessary to improve MWOB opportunities with the UA and in support of UA MWOB spend goals.

-The Minority and Women Owned Business (MWOB) Recommendations Guide provides step-by-step information on how to create a supplier/vendor account and initiate the process of doing business with the University of Arkansas.
+The Minority and Women Owned Business (MWOB) Recommendations Guide provides step-by-step information on how to become a supplier/vendor and initiate business with the University of Arkansas.

 The Arkansas Economic Development Commission (AEDC) conducts a Minority and Women-Owned Business Enterprise Certification process.
 The review process is designed to ensure that a minority or women-owned business is actually owned, controlled and operated by the applicants and meets the eligibility criteria of the program.
 Certification requires AASIS ID.